InterNACHI/modular/README.md

 There is currently one exception:

 - [Event discovery](https://laravel.com/docs/7.x/events#event-discovery) (which is optional
-  and disabled by default) is currently not supported.
+  and disabled by default in Laravel) is currently not supported.

 ### Commands